DominusKelvin/dominuskelvin.dev/src/pages/blog/understanding-astro-components.md

 ## The usage of an Astro component

-If you speak frontend frameworks, the usage of the Astro component might be easy to infer.
-However let's go over them.
+If you speak frontend frameworks, the usage of an Astro component might be easy to infer.
+However, let's go over them.

 In Astro, an Astro component can be used for either of these reasons.

 - As a page.
-These components are found in `pages/` folder.
+These components are found in the `pages/` folder.
 For example `pages/index.astro` will serve as the home page of your website since Astro uses a file-based routing.
 - As page layout.
 An Astro component found in the `layouts/` folder by convention is intended to be used as layouts to wrap pages that share some similarities e.g you might have a `layouts/BlogPost.astro` component which will be used for laying out each blog post in your blog.
 - For code reusability.
-Astro components found in `components/` folder are mostly used for code reusability so you can import them in other Astro components found in `components/`, `pages/`, or `layouts/` folders.
-For example a common use case, is to have a reusable header or footer component that you can import in either a layout component or a page component.
+Astro components found in `components/` folder are mostly used for code reusability so you can import them into other Astro components found in `components/`, `pages/`, or `layouts/` folders.
+For example, a common use case is to have a reusable header or footer component that you can import in either a layout component or a page component.

 ## HTML-only